jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-07-16-odctl-open-data-stack/index.md

 * `.env`: shared environment variables such as default credentials and timezones.

 The CLI always prioritizes the files in your local workspace, so you can tweak freely.
 If you break something, `odctl init --force` restores the pristine defaults.

+## Related posts

+* [Productionizing an Online Product Recommender using Event Driven Architecture](/blog/2026-02-23-productionize-recommender-with-eda) - Flink, Kafka and Valkey turn a contextual bandit recommender into an event driven service
+* [Building an Agentic Analytics System over an Iceberg Lakehouse](/blog/2026-07-18-agentic-analytics-system) - a local proof of concept built on this stack, putting a semantic layer between a model and Iceberg
+* [Data Warehousing ETL Demo with Apache Iceberg](/blog/2022-06-26-iceberg-etl-demo) - an Iceberg and PySpark ETL job run in an EMR local environment, then verified in Athena

 ## Try It Out